ninjadevtrack/stake-delegation-contract/README.md

-# Tokenization Of A liquidity protocol stake delegation contract
+# A liquidity protocol stake delegation contract

 ***
 ## 【Introduction of the A liquidity protocol stake delegation contract】